pivotal/docs-tap/workloads/worker.hbs.md

 # Use worker workloads

-This topic tells you how to create and install a supply chain for the `worker` workload type.
+This topic tells you how to create and install a supply chain for the `worker` workload type in Tanzu Application Platform (commonly known as TAP).

 ## <a id="overview"></a>Overview